Indications for use

 Mild and transient skin reactions at the application site (alopecia, flaking skin, redness and pruritus) were commonly observed in clinical trials.

-Tremors and anorexia have been reported very rarely after the use of this product based on post marketing safety experience (pharmacovigilance).
+Anorexia as well as neurological manifestations such as tremors and ataxia have been reported very rarely after the use of this product based on post marketing safety experience.

 The frequency of adverse reactions is defined using the following convention: